pandoraxcc/doodle-x-research-tool/README.md

 2.Builds different graphs and charts based on the traceroute results: ping, organization, type of IP adress and countries.</br></br>

 ## Implementation of port scan (completed)
+Updates: I decided to use sockets for the local scans, and nmap solution for non-local hosts.
+Nmap package seems to detect at better accuracy rather than custom written async socket scanner.
+However, perfomace based, I found it quite slow, so that requires improvement.</br>
 Performs port scan on the target IP (tested on the local host) and provides the scan results.
-Implemented with sockets.
-Nmap solution is also implemented, but works only from the console, you can run it within your enviroment as ``` python3 portscan_nmap.py ``` (Nmap scan conflicts with the Django instance).</br></br>
+Implemented with sockets and nmap.

 ### Features:
 Generates links to speedinfo.com for any discovered ports for more information.